NickBrimmer/NickBrimmer/README.md

 ### <br> Hello, I'm Nick!

-I'm a full stack developer in Portland, Oregon area.
+I'm a front end developer in Portland, Oregon area.
 I have a passion for front end engineering (I love React).
 I spend my time creating and tinkering in JavaScript and TypeScript.
 Know someone interested in a React or JavaScript/TypeScript developer?
 <br><br>
 Reach out at Nickbrimmer@gmail.com
 <br><br>